Home Depot Q2 2021 Earnings Call Transcript

 Operator

-Our next question comes from the line of David Belanger with Wolfe Research.
+Our next question comes from the line of David Bellinger with Wolfe Research.
 Please proceed with your question.

-Hey, good morning and thanks for taking my question.
-I want to ask in regard to first supply chain, so you alluded in the prepared comments working through a difficult environment.
-So, are you seeing incremental pressures now versus just a few months ago, is there some level of sales that you missed out on in the Q2 period?
-And maybe a bigger picture question, through all the recent supply chain issues across the industry, is there anything now that you're reevaluating or making some type of change within the One Home Depot build-out?
+I wanted to ask in regard to supply chain.
+You alluded in the prepared comments, working through a difficult environment.
+Are you seeing incremental pressures now versus just a few months ago?
+Is there some level of sales that you missed out on in the Q2 period?
+Maybe a bigger picture question, through all the recent supply chain issues across the industry, is there anything now that you're reevaluating or making some type of change within the One Home Depot build-out?

 Craig Menear